NOT YOUR PRODUCT?

 Compatibility with hotspot devices can vary.
 While some may work, hotspots are not guaranteed or recommended due to the limited or inconsistent functionality with them.
 Try the system on a home network to determine if the hotspot is the issue.

-If your Wi-Fi network uses a network extender (i.e. a repeater, powerline adapter, or access point), try bypassing it.
+If your Wi-Fi network uses an extender (like a Wi-Fi repeater, powerline adapter, or access point), try bypassing it.